I spent years performing capability, success, beauty, brilliance. Until one day - I couldn't.

 My pony was my first teacher of nervous system safety.
 In the middle of a chaotic childhood, beside her, something in me could rest.
 I didn't know the words for this back then, I just knew, being close to her made me feel so good I never wanted to leave.
 Much later I understood her nervous system was soothing mine.

-I survived through intelligence and achievement, thirsting for my teachers praise.
-If I wasn't the smartest - I was nobody.
-I became a civil engineer, built a career in sustainability, working in the building and housing industry in the public sector.
+I became a civil engineer, and as I felt a deep connection to nature even then I built a career in sustainability.
+I worked in the building and housing industry in the public sector for many years.
 I became reliable, capable, and very good at endurance.
 From the outside, everything was great.

 The unravelling